AustinJansz/austinjansz.me/blogs/secure_deletion.md

 - Multiple modes allowing for customization
 	- Allows for the usage of multi-pass overwriting
 - Nearly 100% (99.03%) chance of byte non-recovery with the most insecure method (simple/default) [2]
+- Part of toolkit that offers a well-rounded sanitization experience

 #### Disadvantages